 This paper has considered the need and mandate for a process of national wildlife trade policy reviews.
 It has discussed what is meant by national wildlife trade policy.
 It has considered some of the important issues for developing a methodology for reviewing such policies, including the objective and goals of the review, the process of implementation and the funding of the review.
 It has identified the key issues that need to be addressing any review.
 Three points have been emphasised as particularly important.
 First, there is a need to identify funding sources that will enable the reviews to be carried out.
-Second, it is important that the requirements of the review process are interpreted in a flexible way that is responsive to the real needs of Parties and does not place unnecessary burdens upon them.
+Second, it is important that the trade review process contributes to building the capacity of the Parties and that the Parties have ownership over the process.
 Third, one of the main challenges for the development of coherent and effective national wildlife trade policies lies in the integration of economic incentives with the regulatory framework.